massgravel/massgrave.dev/kms38.md

 -   In a genuine [KMS](https://docs.microsoft.com/en-us/previous-versions/tn-archive/ee939272(v=technet.10)?redirectedfrom=MSDN#kms-overview) activation environment, activation lasts a maximum of up to 180 days.
 This is done using a valid license and server setup.

 -   In the Windows major upgrade process, the system uses `gatherosstate.exe` to carry over the remaining KMS activation period.
-It does it by creating a ticket that can be used offline.
+It does this by creating a ticket that can be used offline.

--   The trick is that we can fool the `gatherosstate.exe` about the remaining KMS activation period and manually put the desired period maximum up to 19 January 2038 03:14:07 UTC.
+-   The trick is that we can fool the `gatherosstate.exe` about the remaining KMS activation period and manually put the desired period maximum up to January 19, 2038, 03:14:07 UTC.

--   Why it's limited to the year 2038?\
+-   Why is it limited to the year 2038?\
     It's related to the [Y2K38 problem](https://en.wikipedia.org/wiki/Year_2038_problem) as this date (19 January 2038 03:14:07 UTC) is the maximum date we can give to `gatherosstate.exe` without it looping back to the year 1970.

--   How to convince the gatherosstate.exe?\
+-   How can we convince the gatherosstate.exe?\
     There are two methods for it.\
     \
     **1-** Place a [custom slc.dll](https://github.com/asdcorp/Integrated_Patcher_3) file beside gatherosstate.exe:\
     gatherosstate.exe uses the system's `C:\Windows\System32\slc.dll` file to gather the system's info.
-If we place a custom slc.dll file beside gatherosstate.exe which can send the rubbish data to it, then it will simply accept it and generate a valid ticket allowing activation upto 19 January 2038 03:14:07 UTC.\
+If we place a custom slc.dll file beside gatherosstate.exe which can send the rubbish data to it, then it will simply accept it and generate a valid ticket allowing activation up to January 19, 2038, 03:14:07 UTC.\
     \
     **2-** [Modify](https://github.com/asdcorp/GamersOsState) the gatherosstate.exe file itself so that it doesn't check the system's activation status and we can put the activation period as we wish.

 -   **Notes:**

     -   To be clear, we are **not modifying/patching any on-board system file** to get the ticket.
-Gatherosstate.exe is a part of ISO file and not available in C drive system files.
-System's slc.dll file is not touched, instead we use custom slc.dll only for a brief moment of ticket generation.
+Gatherosstate.exe is a part of the ISO file and not available in C drive system files.
+The system's slc.dll file is not touched; Instead, we use custom slc.dll only for a brief moment of ticket generation.
-    -   Latest MAS doesn't use any of these methods, instead it uses ready to use Universal tickets (check below for manual activation info).
+    -   Latest MAS doesn't use any of these methods; Instead, it uses ready-to-use Universal tickets (check below for manual activation info).

 **Q:** Can Microsoft block this kind of activation?\
 **A:** Not directly.
 They could only update Clipup to allow for a maximum activation period of 180 days.
 Not much besides that can be done on their part.
 The tickets are not sent to Microsoft at all, so they can't block them or take action directly.